by Chris Nicholson

-Alongside the use of music for propaganda and mobilisation, came the use of music to motivate and to unite forces.
+Alongside the use of music for propaganda and mobilization, came the use of music to motivate and to unite forces.
 Killing squads sang songs, beat drums, and made their own music.
-A friend, who survived being targetted by those squads, told me:
+A friend, who survived being targeted by those squads, told me:

 He told me:

 “Because the tutsis were hiding, they couldn’t sing.”

 Music had always been a fixture in the events of everyday life in Rwanda.
 Music was used in work, celebration and rites of passage.
 In rural communities songs were sung in fields to accompany the rigorous labour of manual agriculture.
 This traditional use of music was transferred to community work projects such as road building, where improvised songs spoke of the workers’ strength, and joked about sexual and drunken antics.
 Improvisers were so entertaining that people were attracted to join the work groups “just for fun!”

 Importantly, such songs were not defined by ethnic identities.
 Although ethnic and political conflict did exist in Rwanda prior to 1994, in many people’s eyes until the proliferation of genocidal ideology “you couldn’t identify tutsis and hutus”, and this was reflected in a traditionally unified response to music:

 “… when you were dancing together, nobody could resist the music … So it is a kind of solidarity; a cultural value.”Anonymous, 2013